 The airspace above and around South East England is some of the busiest in the world and is likely to remain so for many decades to come

-New technology will help deliver more capacity and keep the UK moving by reducing delays; a redesigned route network will optimise aircraft performance.
-That is why the Government, the UK aviation industry and the Civil Aviation Authority are working together with local communities to modernise our airspace.
+New technology will help deliver more capacity and keep the UK moving by reducing delays; a redesigned route network will facilitate optimised aircraft performance.
+That is why the Government, the UK aviation industry and the Civil Aviation Authority are working together to modernise our airspace.
 Gatwick believes that airspace modernisation will unlock a wide range of benefits, for example:

 - Modernisation may provide more choice and value for passengers.
-More destinations could open up and increase competition, which could make the cost of flying go down as less fuel will be used.
+More destinations could open up and increase competition, which could reduce the cost of flying as less fuel will be used.

-- Modernising our airspace will improve the resilience of flights, so we can all be more confident that our holidays and business trips will not be affected by costly delays.
+- Modernising our airspace will improve the resilience of flight schedules, so we can all be more confident that our holidays and business trips will not be affected by costly delays.

-- It will also make it easier for today’s modern aircraft to fly to their full capability with quicker climbs and later descents to help reduce the noise footprint on the ground.
+- It will also make it easier for today’s modern aircraft to fly to their full capability with unrestricted climbs and later descents to help reduce the noise footprint on the ground.

-The airspace modernisation strategy sets out a range of connected initiatives which are aimed to deliver wholesale change by 2024/25.
+The UK’s airspace modernisation strategy sets out a range of connected initiatives which are aimed to deliver wholesale change.
 This will be one of the most complex change programmes the aviation community have embarked upon.

-The major programme is known as ‘FASI-South’, which will change the architecture of the airspace design across the South East of England.
-The DfT has asked NATS/NERL to lead on the re-design of airspace above 7,000 feet and all airports affected, including Gatwick, to lead its own airspace change below 7,000 feet.
-All changes will be overseen by the CAA and follow the airspace change process laid out in the regulators guide CAP 1616[RP1] .
+The initiative in which Gatwick is playing a significant role, which will change the architecture of the airspace design across the South East of England, is the Future Airspace Strategy Implementation - South or FASI-S. The DfT has asked NATS/NERL to lead on the re-design of airspace above 7,000 feet and all airports affected, including Gatwick, to lead their own airspace changes below 7,000 feet.
+All changes will be overseen by the CAA and follow the airspace change process set out in the CAA’s CAP 1616.

 Further information about how and why UK airspace is changing is on Our Future Skies website.